 You will need to know:

 - the full name and surname, and if the deceased was a married woman, the surname/family name used before marriage

 - the occupation, and if the deceased was a married woman or widow, the full name and occupation of her husband

 It would be helpful if you could also let us know:

 - if the deceased was married, the date of birth of the surviving widow or widower

 - whether the deceased received a pension or allowance from public funds

-You will be given a document to enable you to make the funeral arrangements.
+We can also give you a document to enable you to make the funeral arrangements or, if you prefer, we can send it by email direct to the undertaker.
 If the death was referred to the coroner, there may be other procedures.